Évora

 Smart V2G EVs charging

-POCITYF aims to demonstrate and perform replication studies for the idea of V2G and smart solar power-driven charging stations to support the demand-supply energy management (with a scheme of smart charging management) at district level, while increasing their large-scale energy storage capacity and promotion of more environmentally friendly mobility solutions.
-From the citizen perspective, this solution addresses as well e-mobility aspects.
+POCITYF aims to demonstrate and perform replication studies for the idea of V2G and smart solar power-driven charging stations to support the demand-supply energy management (with a scheme of smart charging management) at the district level, while increasing their large-scale energy storage capacity and promotion of more environmentally friendly mobility solutions.
+From the citizen perspective, this solution addresses e-mobility aspects as well.

 Some Innovative Elements that are intended to be used in this solution are:

-• Energy management platform for the control of EV charging.
+• Energy management platform for the control of EVs charging;

 E-mobility services for citizens and auxiliary EV technologies